 See: The Scheffe Test.

 The purpose of Tukey’s test is to figure out which groups in your sample differ.
 It uses the “Honest Significant Difference,” a number that represents the distance between groups, to compare every mean with every other mean.

-Benjamin-Hochberg (BH) procedure
+Benjamini-Hochberg (BH) procedure

 If you perform a very large amount of tests, one or more of the tests will have a significant result purely by chance alone.
-This post-hoc test accounts for that false discovery rate.
+This post hoc test accounts for that false discovery rate.
 For more details, including how to run the procedure, see: Benjamini-Hochberg Procedure.

 The Bonferroni correction is used to limit the possibility of getting a statistically significant result when testing multiple hypotheses.
 It’s needed because the more tests you run, the more likely you are to get a significant result.
 The correction lowers the area where you can reject the null hypothesis.
 In other words, it makes your p-value smaller.